 - Leaders and managers responsible for eliciting individual and shaping organizational stories

 - Civic leaders looking to encourage greater mutual understanding across political or ideological differences

 - Family therapists or mediators seeking to foster greater compassion between people in deep disagreement

 - Coaches, facilitators, or organizational consultants seeking to integrate story more intentionally into their practice.

-This workshop is approved for 6 clock hours for national certified counselors, Massachusetts licensed mental health counselors, licensed marriage and family therapists, and New Hampshire pastoral psychotherapists.
+We offer Continuing Education credits for this workshop.
+This workshop is approved for 6 clock hours for Massachusetts licensed social workers, marriage and family therapists, and New Hampshire pastoral psychotherapists.
 This program has been approved for 6 Social Work Continuing Education hours for relicensure, in accordance with 258 CMR.
 Collaborative of NASW and the Boston College and Simmons Schools of Social Work Authorization Number D 71160-3.
 Credits are accepted by the NH Board of Mental Health Practice for all licensed NH mental health professionals.

 For more information, reach out to email@example.com or 617-923-1216 ext.
 10.

 Personal Stories, Small Group Exercises, Active Listening, Reflection, Application through Case Studies

 Incredibly impactful.
 I was surprised at how simple shifts in both speaking and listening can cultivate curiosity about one another and move beyond labels.